 Student accounts offer great incentives such as low overdrafts, money off rail or coach travel, or interest.
-Compare top UK student accounts below and get the right one for you.

 What are student bank accounts?

 In many respects, student bank accounts are similar to other types of bank accounts, except that they are only available to people in higher education, and they tend to offer all kinds of extra benefits and features.

 The reasons banks offer extra benefits and features to students are two-fold.
 Firstly, people in the UK rarely switch their bank account, so once they have you as a customer, they are expecting to keep your business for a long time.
 Secondly, graduates tend to earn more than those without degrees.
 High earnings mean more opportunity for the banks to make money from you.
 Ergo, it makes great business sense to get students to start banking with them.

 What features and benefits do student accounts offer?